joshmu/ts-swarm/README.md

 ## Roadmap

 - [ ] Support streaming
-- [ ] Remove the requirement to pass an agent list to the Swarm constructor
-- [ ] Simplify the public api: Remove the requirement of the transferToAgent util
 - [ ] Simplify the public api: Do we need to invoke the Swarm class?
 - [ ] Add more examples, because that's the best way to learn
 - [ ] Providing agentic design pattern examples and architecture flows